sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 The Key to use for the sessions in Gangplank.
 Must be different between different instances of Gangplank.

+## .spec.distribution.modules.auth.oidcKubernetesAuth.trustedCAPath

+### Description

+If true, the path to a root CA to trust for self-signed certificates at the Oauth2 URL will be defined.

 ## .spec.distribution.modules.auth.oidcKubernetesAuth.usernameClaim